Tetrakern/fictioneer/DOCUMENTATION.md

 ### Bookmarks

-Renders a two-column grid of small bookmark cards, ordered by date of creation.
+Renders a multi-column grid of small bookmark cards, ordered by date of creation.
 The bookmarks are stored in the browser and appended to the document via JavaScript.
 You can combine this with the `show-if-bookmarks hidden` additional CSS classes, displaying a headline or other element only if bookmarks are present.

 * **count:** Limit bookmarks to any positive number.
 Default `-1` (all).
 * **show_empty:** Whether to show a "no bookmarks" note or nothing if empty.
 Default `false`.